 Tip #1: Use the Right Equipment

 Using the proper gear is one of the most important fishing advice for northern pike.
 Due to the strength and tenacity of a northern pike, you’ll need a rod and reel to meet the challenge.
 For pike fishing, a spinning or baitcasting rod with medium to heavy action and a quick tip is excellent.
 Equip your rod with a top-notch reel with a strong drag mechanism that can hold at least 150 yards of monofilament or braided line of 20–30 lbs. test.

 For pike fishing, you’ll also require a few extra accessories in addition to your rod and reel.
 Because handling pike can be hazardous, a strong landing net is necessary for properly landing your catch.
 To safely remove hooks from the pike’s mouth, you’ll also need a pair of long-nose pliers or a hook remover tool.
-Last but not least, make sure you have a wide variety of lures and bait that work well for pike.
+Last but not least, make sure you have a wide variety of lures and bait that work well for pike fishing.

 Tip #2: Use the Right Lures

 Catching large pike requires careful consideration when selecting a lure.
 Although pike are ferocious carnivores that attack anything that resembles food, some lures work better than others.
-Here are some of the top lures for luring pike:
+Here are some of the top lures for pike fishing:

 1. Spinnerbaits: Because they produce a lot of vibration and flash in the water, spinnerbaits are a popular choice for pike fishing.
 Look for spinnerbaits that have a body that resembles a little fish or baitfish and a huge blade.